andreobi/Modbus-RTU-Sniffer/README.md

 The software was developed under Arduino with some help of Google-AI.
 So neither Google nor I will take responibility or any relaiabilty for the code or functionality.

 The sniffer provides (please take a look at the Modbus Sniffer.pdf)
+- A device filter, 0 means filter off.
 - A rough statistic overview with register types and used addresses.
 - A monitor to filter out the transfered data for 4 selected function codes and addresses.
 - A sniffer for 100 commuication packets.
 The sniffer could be started manually oder via a defined bus pattern.
-- The data shown in the browser can also be downloaded as a JSON file
+- The data shown in the browser can also be downloaded as a JSON file.

+Please have in mind:
+After changing an Input value you need to push the set Button in 5 sec, otherwise the data will be over written by the server.

 The software uses some basic task management from the RTOS.
 - Task 1 capture data from the serial bus.
 Checks for frame end and frame length.